 Questions where participants type the answer, instead of choosing from a group of answers, give you an opportunity to test deeper knowledge of a topic and see how well your audience recalls content without any cues.

-While multiple-choice questions leave some chance of guessing the correct answer, these questions challenge players to think thoroughly and be precise.
+While multiple-choice questions leave some chance of guessing the correct answer, these open ended questions challenge players to think thoroughly and be precise.
 This question type is especially helpful in product or policy training where you want to put extra emphasis on specific facts.

 These practical tips will help you master the language of open-ended questions and prepare for using them in your next training session!